The Mail Man

 The Mail Man is an extended play by American rapper E-40.
-It was released by Sick Wid It Records in 1993 on LP's and cassette's.
+It was released on September 28, 1993 by Sick Wid It Records.
 The album features production by Mike Mosley, Sam Bostic, Studio Ton and E-40.
 It peaked at number 13 on the Billboard Top R&B/Hip-Hop Albums and at number 131 on the Billboard 200.

 Along with a single, a music video was produced for the song, "Captain Save a Hoe", featuring The Click.
 Also released as a b-side on the same single, "Practice Lookin' Hard", was produced as a music video and features cameo appearances by Boots Riley, 2Pac, Celly Cel and Spice 1.
 "Ballin' Out of Control" was later re-released on E-40's 1998 double disc set, The Element of Surprise.

 Jive Records reissued The Mail Man in 1994 with an alternate track listing.